cdapio/coopr-provisioner/lib/provisioner/worker/plugins/automators/chef_solo_automator/resources/cookbooks/ntp/README.md

 * `ntp['server']['maxpoll']` (applies to NTP Servers and Clients)
   - Boolean.
 Defaults to 10 (ntp default).
 Specify the maximum poll intervals for NTP messages, in seconds to the power of two.

+* `ntp['tinker']['allan']`
+  - Number.
+Defaults to 1500 (ntp default).
+Spedifies the Allan intercept, which is a parameter of the PLL/FLL clock discipline algorithm, in seconds.

+* `ntp['tinker']['dispersion']`
+  - Number.
+Defaults to 15 (ntp default).
+Specifies the dispersion increase rate in parts-per-million (PPM).

+* `ntp['tinker']['panic']`
+  - Number.
+Defaults to 1000 (ntp default).
+Spedifies the panic threshold in seconds.
+If set to zero, the panic sanity check is disabled and a clock offset of any value will be accepted.

+* `ntp['tinker']['step']`
+  - Number.
+Defaults to 0.128 (ntp default).
+Spedifies the step threshold in seconds.
+If set to zero, step adjustments will never occur.
+Note: The kernel time discipline is disabled if the step threshold is set to zero or greater than 0.5 s.

+* `ntp['tinker']['stepout']`
+  - Number.
+Defaults to 900 (ntp default).
+Specifies the stepout threshold in seconds.
+If set to zero, popcorn spikes will not be suppressed.

+* `ntp['localhost']['noquery']` (applies to NTP Servers and Clients)
+  - Boolean.
+Defaults to false.
+Set to true if using ntp < 4.2.8 or any unpatched ntp version to mitigate CVE-2014-9293 / CVE-2014-9294 / CVE-2014-9295

 ### Platform specific